shane-breeze/CMS_HLT_Phase2_Tracking/README.md

 dasgoclient --query "file dataset=/TT_TuneCP5_14TeV-powheg-pythia8/Phase2HLTTDRWinter20DIGI-PU200_110X_mcRun4_realistic_v3-v2/GEN-SIM-DIGI-RAW" # replace with the desired dataset
 ```

+and use the resulting files as the `inputFiles` option for the above `cmsRun` command.

 ## `harvest`

 The harvesting stage collects information on the tracking steps, such as timing